redmixtv/pyclicker/README.md

-# pyclicker
+## pyclicker
-Basic Auto Clicker made in python (w shake)<br />
+Basic Auto Clicker made in python (w shake) [NO GUI]<br />

-idk about the randomization but doesn't flag any public anticheat (didnt check polar/intave) 12/2024
+idk about the randomization but doesn't flag any public anticheat (didnt check polar/intave) 12/2024<br />

+cant be bothered to compile just run this in an editor